Movement Quality vs Quantity, and rethinking how we view Movement

 Why Patients Should Care About Movement Quality

-Because movement quality determines:
+Movement quality determines:

 • how well you age